-Graduates of the program will be eligible to sit for the National Certification Examination for the Occupational Therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
+Graduates of the program will be eligible to sit for the National Certification Examination for the Occupational Therapist administered by the NBCOT.
 After successful completion of this exam, the individual will be a registered occupational therapist.
-Most states require licensure to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
+Most states require licensure to practice; however, state licenses are usually based on the results of the NBCOT certification examination.
 A felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.